rwcarlsen/cppscratch/matprop.md

 Progress implementing new features:

 - [x] full, fine-grained property dependency resolution
+- [x] handle initial conditions
-- [ ] rendezvous stateful props correctly after mesh refinement/repartitioning
+- [ ] rendezvous/communicate stateful props correctly after mesh refinement/repartitioning
-- [ ] handle initial conditions

 Redesign notes:

+* Current stateful property support only includes old values - it can be trivially extended to older values with the addition of corresponding [bla]Older functions and a few mods to the shift function.
 * Code is very simple and very short.
 * Calculating/retrieving many properties is fast
 * Preserves not storing/cacheing/reusing material properties between computations unless needed